The rules for entering Demark can vary depending on where you come from. Learn more about your situation below:

 Residence for EU/EEA citizen

-As an EU citizen you may freely enter Denmark and remain in this country for up to three months without an EU residence certificate.
-If you are a job seeker, you may reside in Denmark for up to six months without a residence certificate.
-The periods of three and six months are calculated from the date of entry.
+As an EU citizen, you may freely enter Denmark and remain for up to three months without an EU residence document.
+If you are a job seeker, you may reside in Denmark for up to six months without a residence document.
+The three and six month periods are calculated from the date you enter Denmark.

 You can also apply at the International Citizen Service in either Odense or Aarhus.
-PLEASE notice that this requires that you come back to the Vejle and finish your registration.
+PLEASE note that this requires that you come back to the Vejle and finish your registration.

 Citizens from outside Scandinavia, the EU/EAA and Switzerland

-Read more and find contact information at New to Denmark.
+Read more and find their contact information at New to Denmark.

 I am registered, then what?

 When you work in Denmark, you have to pay income tax.
-You can apply for a tax card online or by completing form 04.063.
+Apply for a tax card online by completing form 04.063.

-For further questions or information you can contact SKAT directly - find their contact info here.
+For further questions or information, you should contact SKAT directly - find their contact info here.

-The CPR number is essential in relation to contact with the Danish authorities, for instance the tax office and social services.
+The CPR number is essential when you contact the Danish authorities, such as SKAT (tax authorities) and social services.

 Digital Post and Nem ID

-If you have a Danish CPR number you receive Digital Post from the public authorities.
+Once you receive your Danish CPR number (civil registration number) from the Danish Civil Registration System, you will receive Digital Post from the public authorities.

-If you are a resident in Denmark, public healthcare is provided free of charge for you and your spouse and children.
-However, you need to pay for medicine and dental treatment.
+As a resident of Denmark, public healthcare is provided free of charge to you, your spouse and children.
+However, you will need to pay for medicine and dental treatment.

-The card is only valid in Denmark and you will need a separate EHIC healthcare card for travels within the EU/EEA.
+The yellow health insurance card is only valid in Denmark.
+You will need a separate EHIC health insurance card (the blue card) when traveling within the EU/EEA.

-You also need to inform us about your former health care.
+You also need to inform Vejle Municipality about your former health care.
 See how to do this here.